frknayk/Reinforcement-Learning-In-Control/README.md

     - Add Experiment name to Introduction page
     - Add Training and Inference Pages.
 And Inference page must be able to load latest training's best agent in selected folder to test agent.
+    - Do not create folder unless checkpoint saving is enabled.
+    - Integrate integral error to rlcontrol
     - Train environemnt with rllib
-    - Integrate integral error to rlcontrol
     - Dockerize

 ## DONE